digitalsleuth/bitcurator-distro-salt/README.md

 ## Dependencies

 Currently tested with daily builds of Ubuntu 18.04LTS.
-Prior to installing and using either SaltStack or bitcurator-distro salt, create a fresh Ubuntu 18.04LTS environment in a VM or on a dedicated host, login, and execute the following in a terminal:
+Prior to installing and using either SaltStack or bitcurator-distro salt, create a fresh Ubuntu 18.04LTS environment in a VM or on a dedicated host with the user "bcadmin".
+Login as "bcadmin", and execute the following in a terminal:

 ```shell
 sudo apt-get update